-Dozens die in fire in China’s southeastern Jiangxi province
+At least 39 killed in fire in China’s southeastern Jiangxi province

-The blaze broke out in the basement of shops in the city of Xinyu, with several people injured and others still trapped.
+Nine other people were injured in the blaze that broke out in the basement of shops in the city of Xinyu.

-At least 39 people have been killed in a fire in China’s southeastern province of Jiangxi, according to government officials.
+At least 39 people have been killed and nine others injured in a fire in China’s southeastern province of Jiangxi, according to government officials.

 The blaze broke out on Wednesday in the basement of shops in the city of Xinyu.
-State broadcaster CCTV said nine people were injured and were taken to hospital while many others remained trapped.
+State broadcaster CCTV said the rescue operation had concluded finished and there were no longer any people trapped in the building.

 Keep readinglist of 4 items